Mykonos is one of the most, if not the most, famous Cycladic Islands of the Aegean.

-Lying in the heart of the Aegean, yet very close to Athens, Mykonos offers a variety of activities aimed to satisfy your heart's every desire.
+Lying in the heart of the Aegean Sea, yet very close to Athens, Mykonos offers a variety of activities aimed to satisfy your heart's every desire.
 The most vibrant part of the island is the Chora.
 Stroll through the winding alleys and discover why this Greek Island became the "Jet Set" destination of Europe.

 The First Tourists

 The first tourists set foot on Mykonos Island in the ‘20s.
 And those are only the occasional archaeologists and lovers of antiquity with Delos Island being their designated destination.
 Then, in 1925, the first masses of Greek and foreign holidaymakers are recorded, organized mainly by Athenian-Mykonians and their friends.

 When the first lights go off, the party lights continue through the labyrinthine alleys with delirious youths, marking their way towards the golden generation of the ‘30s.

 Mykonos's celebrity status sets off with the swinging '60s, when the Greek shipping tycoon, Aristotle Onassis, shows up on his yacht with the opera diva, Maria Callas, and later with “Jackie O”, while movie stars, such as Grace Kelly, Brigitte Bardot and Sophia Loren are part of the international jet-setters to grace its shores.